codeslingerg/horned-animals/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+Number and name of feature: Lab 02 Add Images to Beasts

+Estimate of time needed to complete: 5:31pm

+Start time: 3:31pm

+Finish time: _____

+Actual time needed to complete: _____